All Episodes

 The government continues to mess it up.

-There is no evidence or proof that people in government are any smarter than people in the healthcare business to fix what's wrong.
+There's no evidence or proof that people in government are any smarter than people in the healthcare business to fix what's wrong.

 Why do we continue to accept the premise?

-I mean, you're a little bit of a trouble here, simply because everybody's accepting the premise put forth by the liberals that government must fix, must police, must control healthcare, because only they can do it fairly.
+I mean, you're a little bit of a trouble here simply because everybody's accepting the premise put forth by the liberals that government must fix, must police, must control health care because only they can do it fairly.

-We've gotten ourselves to a circus.
+We've gotten ourselves to a circumstance.

 And that's where we are now.